 Although this certainly doesn’t have to be the case, many real estate agents specialize in buying and selling specific property types.
 If you decide to hire an agent to help you sell your land, it may make sense to find one that specializes in land.
 An Accredited Land Consultant is a designation offered by the Realtors Land Institute for brokers and agents who have demonstrated and possess expertise in the land market.
 This is opposed to a realtor who normally always deals with traditional, residential homes.
 It’s not that residential agents haven’t had a lot of success selling land, but if vacant land is their bread and butter it could make a difference.
 To search real estate agents near you, head over to our agent directory.

 Typically, it turns out to be more challenging to secure financing for vacant land than it is for homes.
 Another change in the way you might market your land is to offer owner financing (if the right conditions are met of course).
 This will allow a bigger pool of buyers to have the capability of purchasing your property.
 There are times when a traditional institution is just not going to lend the money, and the only reason a buyer might be able to pull the trigger on a deal is because you're willing to work with them through owner financing.
 If you're on the other end of the spectrum and are looking for land, check out our land for sale with owner financing.

 Many people hire an agent, list their home on a few websites, quickly start attracting interested buyers, and sell it in no time.
 Since you already know the land market is smaller and the statistics say it’s going to take longer to sell, a solid land marketing strategy can be to create a buyers list.
 A buyers list is basically what it sounds like.
 It’s a strategically targeted list of active real estate investors that may be interested in buying the type of property you’re selling.
 This is done in all types of real estate, but hopefully, you can see why it would be a good fit with vacant land.

-This is by no means an exhaustive list of the differences between selling land versus selling homes, but it should give you a good overview of the high-level distinctions.
+This is by no means an exhaustive list of the differences between posting land for sale versus selling homes, but it should give you a good overview of the high-level distinctions.
 Ideally, looking at the differences can provide you with some practical insight on how to shape your personal approach and become a more effective land seller.
 Trying to sell dirt can be challenging, but then again, you could be selling one of the most precious resources we have… the very essence and source of our food, the location where our money is made, the infrastructure where we live and have fun, and one of the needed elements to sustain life.